Suspect arrested for attempted murder after ploughing car into 25 police recruits

 Mr Gutierrez, whose family has described him as a “good kid” who comes from a law enforcement family, is accused of crashing into the group of recruits with his Honda CR-V in Whittier on Wednesday.

-Officials say that he passed a field sobriety test, but it has since emerged that he may have been under the influence of a recreational drug during the incident, Fox News reported.
+Officials say that he passed a field sobriety test, but it has since emerged that he may have been under the influence of a recreational drug during the incident, Fox11 reported.

 The recruits attend the Sheriff’s Training Academy and Regional Services Center located roughly a mile and a half from the crash site.
 As many as 25 of the group of 75 were taken to local hospitals.